AikidoSec/ci-api-client/README.md

 ## Use case: release gating

-Using the `scan-release` command.
+The example below shows how to use the `scan-release` command.
 The use case here is to block a new build or a new release as long as issues are still open.

 ```sh
 $ aikido-api-client scan-release <commit_id>